Personal Loan Foreclosure

-- Borrowers must first contact their lenders and check if foreclosure is an available option and check related information such as foreclosure penalty and number of EMIs that will have to be paid in order to be eligible
+- Borrowers must check with their lender if foreclosure is possible followed by related information such as foreclosure penalty and number of EMIs that will have to be paid in order to be eligible

-- If all the eligibility criteria are met, they must then apply for the same through the bank either online or offline, and provide the necessary documents
+- If all the eligibility criteria is met, they must then apply for loan foreclosure through the lending institution and provide the necessary documents

-- Once the application has been processed, the steps to be taken will be provided by the lending institution.
+- Once the application has been processed, the next steps will be determined by the lender.
 This is usually allotment of a payment ID or another option through which applicants can make the foreclosure payment

 Foreclosure of loan has an impact on the borrower’s CIBIL score as well (more on this below), therefore customers must ensure that their loan information has been duly updated by the banks at the earliest so as to avoid discrepancies later on.

 In case Money View customers wish to foreclose their loans, then the following conditions will have to be met -